opensourceBIM/BIMsurfer-before2019/README.markdown

   4. Select a location on your computer to place the file, and give it a name ending in the `.json` extension.

 Now the file is saved to your computer.
 To open the file in BIMsurfer, follow these steps:

-    SIDE NOTE: If you're running chrome or chromium you need to explicitly allow the browser to open local file on your machine.

-    To do this for chrome, please run chrome with these flags:

-    > google-chrome --enable-webgl --allow-file-access-from-files

-    or for chromium:

-    > chromium-browser --enable-webgl --allow-file-access-from-files

-    (You could also create shortcuts similar to these on Ubuntu) /opt/google/chrome/google-chrome %U --enable-webgl --allow-file-access-from-files
-    or
-    /usr/bin/chromium-browser %U --enable-webgl --allow-file-access-from-files

 1. Open BIMsurfer in your web browser
 2. Open the **File** menu in the top left-hand corner and select **SceneJS File**